I’m on a jag, for sure. This no-knead bread-making has me experimenting all over the place, to my family’s delight!

 #1 Cut off a piece of parchment paper the size of your pizza stone (or other cooking surface).
 Lay it on top of a rigid surface, like a cookie sheet without sides.

-#2 Using my whole grain No Knead Artisan Bread recipe (after the initial 2 or more hour rising period), simply spread and stretch an orange-sized ball of dough onto a piece of parchment paper, until it is about 1/2″ thick.
-It will be sticky and adhere to the parchment paper like glue.
-Add flour to your hands and to the dough as necessary to pull it thin.
+#2 Using my whole grain No Knead Artisan Bread recipe (after the initial 2 or more hour rising period), simply spread and stretch an orange-sized ball of dough onto a piece of baking paper, until it is about 1/2″ thick.
+It will be sticky and adhere to the baking paper like glue.
+Add water (or flour) to your hands so you can pull the dough thin.

 #3 Preheat oven to 550 degrees (or 500 if that is as high as your oven will go).
 Put your pizza stone or cast iron griddle or upside-down Dutch oven lid into the oven when you turn it on, along with a metal pan filled with 2 cups of water.
 Set the timer to 20 minutes.